pmndrs/react-three-fiber/readme.md

 ## Re-parenting

 We support [portals](https://reactjs.org/docs/portals.html).
-You can use them to teleport a piece if the view into another container.
+You can use them to teleport a piece of the view into another container.
 Click [here](https://codesandbox.io/s/three-fibre-userender-test-fojbq) for a small demo.

 ```jsx
 import { createPortal } from 'react-three-fiber'